π Stay one step ahead: Navigating medication benefits and risks made easy in 2025.

 Every day in my clinic, I sit across from people who've been told contradictory things about pain medications:

-A specialist prescribes gabapentin without explaining why you might gain 15 pounds
+A specialist prescribes pregabalin without explaining why you might gain 25 pounds.

 When someone tells me their pain is 8/10, my first question isn't "What medication do you want?"
 It's "What do you want to be able to do that you can't do now?"